Skip to main navigation Skip to main content

 Dovetail provides clinical advice and professional support to workers, services and communities who engage with young people affected by alcohol and other drug use.

-Out of home care toolbox The Out of home care toolboxwebsite has information and resources to support practitioners with understanding and engaging with children and young people where alcohol and other drug use occurs.
+The Out of home care toolbox website has information and resources to support practitioners with understanding and engaging with children and young people where alcohol and other drug use occurs.

 Kids helpline (1800 55 1800) offers phone counselling for children and young people and resources for parents.